 … she stopped in the office doorway, came back in, and said: “Oh, remember that session where we did that hospital thing?
 Well, my daughter’s asthma went away after that and it hasn’t returned except for one time, when she was away from home; and it got better as soon as she got back home.
 She had not been to an emergency room since that session.
 And she does not need any medicine.
 And remember how I never felt any love for her?
 Well, I do now.”

 Asthma – in a severely asthmatic child – over the age of 5 – cured?

 By working with the mother?

 By treating issues that seemed to have nothing do with asthma or health from any medical perspective I could understand or relate to?

 I decided to learn more about what Tony had discovered.
 What I found further changed everything I knew about chronic illness.
-It started with research from the 1970s that showed that events occurring during pregnancy and around the time of birth have an impact on the well being and health of both mothers and their babies.
+It started with research from the 1970s that showed links between asthma and stress in early life.
+And that events occurring during pregnancy and around the time of birth have an impact on the well being and health of both mothers and their babies.
 The critical element was similar to Dahlquist’s finding in type 1 diabetes showing that it wasn’t jaundice that was a risk factor for T1D but maternal-infant separation.

 The Discovery that Birthing Practices Affect Health